nektos/act/README.md

 - `act -s MY_SECRET=somevalue` - use `somevalue` as the value for `MY_SECRET`.
 - `act -s MY_SECRET` - check for an environment variable named `MY_SECRET` and use it if it exists.
 If the environment variable is not defined, prompt the user for a value.
 - `act --secret-file my.secrets` - load secrets values from `my.secrets` file.
+  - secrets file format is the same as `.env` format

 # Configuration